Umutayb/resume/README.md

 - Assessed clients quality assurance procedures to develop Test Maturity Models (TMM).
 - Designed new Software Development Lifecycle (SDLC) models that enabled an effective quality assurance discipline.
 - Determined the necessary amount of QA resource per work stream while managing the QA team within organisations to maximise the effectiveness and efficiency of QA practices.
-- Developed performance measurement strategies to ensure continuity of performance and carreer growth of QA Engineers
+- Developed performance measurement strategies to ensure continuity of performance and carreer growth of QA Engineers.
+- Trained QA Engineers to excel at software development & test automation.
+- Lead innovation as the **Guild Lead of Innovation**.
+  - Developed a multi model AI QA agent design to automate test scenario generation & test maintenance.
+  - Designed & developed an easy to deploy CV solution to modernise consultancy CV practices.

 <br><br>

-**Technical Test Lead** ***@[citizenM hotels](https://www.citizenm.com/company/overview)*** _(01.03.2022 - Present)_ <br>
+**Quality Assurance Solution Owner** ***@[citizenM hotels](https://www.citizenm.com/company/overview)*** _(01.03.2022 - Present)_ <br>
 citizenM is a Netherlands-based hotel developer, investor, and hotel chain.
-- I was contracted to inspect the entirety of citizenM's quality assurance activities in order to develop a ***TMM*** (Test Maturity Model)
+- I was contracted to inspect the entirety of citizenM's quality assurance activities in order to develop a ***TMM*** (Test Maturity Model).
-- Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimisations to be made
+- Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimisations to be made.
-- Took the initiative to develop a centralised QA approach & managed the QA transition within citizenM
+- Took the initiative to develop a centralised QA approach & managed the QA transition within citizenM.
-- Helped citizenM increase the quality of CitizenM's products by establishing quality standards while detecting points of improvements & vulnerabilities
+- Helped citizenM increase the quality of CitizenM's products by establishing quality standards while detecting points of improvements & vulnerabilities.
-- ***Founded the QA team*** to increase quality standards across CitizenM's product lineup
+- ***Founded the QA team*** to increase quality standards across CitizenM's product lineup:
-  - Managed the team to provide QA to several product teams
+  - Managed the team to provide QA to several product teams.
-  - Conducted numerous hiring interviews & assessments to find the right talent for the team
+  - Conducted numerous hiring interviews & assessments to find the right talent for the team.
-  - Continuously tracked performance of team members
+  - Continuously tracked performance of team members.
-  - Did resource reallocation to compensate for shifting test workload across different product teams
+  - Did resource reallocation to compensate for shifting test workload across different product teams.
-  - Created an agile work environment & a continuous performance feedback cycle to ensure career development of team members
+  - Created an agile work environment & a continuous performance feedback cycle to ensure career development of team members.
-  - Trained team members on the topic of test automation
+  - Trained team members on the topic of test automation.
 - ***Redesigned the software development lifecycle*** to enable a solid test strategy & ***guided suppliers*** to migrate to the proposed ***SDLC Model***
-  - Took the initiative to create a functionality analysis on the existing SDLC Model
+  - Took the initiative to create a functionality analysis on the existing SDLC Model.
-  - Designed a brand new SDLC Model to compensate for shortcomings of the existing model
+  - Designed a brand new SDLC Model to compensate for shortcomings of the existing model.
-  - Guided CitizenM & its suppliers through the SDLC migration
+  - Guided CitizenM & its suppliers through the SDLC migration.
-  - Organised the QA team to work in the newly designed model
+  - Organised the QA team to work in the newly designed model.
-  - Enabled a test architecture that separated development, test and acceptance environments while integrating test automation in deployment pipelines
+  - Enabled a test architecture that separated development, test and acceptance environments while integrating test automation in deployment pipelines.
 - ***Lead Quality Assurance*** through the backend migration CitizenM is going through
   - Handled strategy & budget planning for the migration
   - Hired necessary resources